samarthya/AndroidAppNotes/README.md

-# AndroidAppNotes
+# MyDiary
-My first application that takes short notes on the android application.
-Learning from the Author to how to define and use ViewModels and Repostiory which uses SQLite and Room library.
+**_MyDiary_** android application that allows users to take textual notes and attach image to these notes.
+It uses SQLite to store the textual information and uses the local file sustem to store the private image library.

+At the moment in version v1.0 will only allow you to store information in the SQLite db which will be further enhanced.